JWST lens model for A370: A very low dark matter fraction for a brightest cluster galaxy and lensing properties for the Dragon arc: JWST data and lensing constraints

 This work focuses only on the cluster core field which is the only one containing lensing constraints.
 A portion of the area observed by JWST in this cluster core region is shown in Fig.~\ref{Fig1}.
 This image (and others in this paper) is a color composition made after combining previous HST data from the HFF and FLASHLIGHTS programs with the new JWST data.
 In particular, the blue channel contains HST's F200LP, F435W, F606W, and F814W, the green channel is a combination of JWST's F090W, F115W, F150W, F182M, F200W, and F210M filters, and the red channel includes F277W, F300M, F335M, F356W, F460M, and F480M.
 Between HST's F200LP and JWST's F480M there is a factor $\approx 40$ in wavelength.
-Computing the effective depth of the stacked images is beyond the scope of this paper, but since some of the filters in each of the red, green and blue channels reach AB$\sim29$, it is safe to assume the stacked images are deeper than AB 30.
+Computing the effective depth of the stacked images is beyond the scope of this paper, but since some of the filters in each of the red, green and blue channels reach AB$\sim29$, it is safe to assume that the stacked images are deeper than AB 30.
+In particular, the depths of each individual filter are 29.4, 29.3 and 29.7 in HST's F435W, F606W, and F814W respectively, while for the JWST filters they are 28.7, 28.8, 29.0, 28.7, 28.6, 28.4, 29.4, 29.4, 28.8, 28.5, 29.0, and 27.4 for F090W, F115W, F150W, F182M, F200W, F210M, F277W, F356W, F360M, F410M, F444W, ands F480M, respectively.
+These correspond to the median $5-\sigma$ point-source depths measured with an aperture of diameter ${\rm D}=0".3$ in a region near the cluster center ($0.5'<r<1.5')$.
+These depths are comparable to the ones reported by the CANUCS collaboration in \cite{Sarrouh2025}\footnote{see their Table 2 listing $3-\sigma$ point-source depths to be compared with our $5-\sigma$ depths}.